hans-thomas/valravn/docs/content/docs/_index.md

 ## What is it

-Valravn is a set of predefined and feature reach classes on top of the laravel that brings many features to your app.
+Valravn is a set of predefined and feature-rich classes on top of laravel that brings many features to your app.
-The classes are very open to overrides and developments. so feel free to override or create and register more subclasses.
+The classes are very open to overrides and developments. so feel free to override or create and use classes on top of valravn classes.

 ## Installation